2017-05-20 11:57:43 • ID: 1603

 The Mauern-Zone 4 assemblage became the reference phenomenon of the so-called “Altmühlgruppe”, characterized by large, perfectly shaped leafpoints.

-The Zone 4 inventory comprises 43 of these tools.
+So far the published Zone 4 inventory comprises 43 of these tools.
 Some of them are very large and thin, due to the high quality of the local raw material, consisting of Jurassic Flintstone slabs.
 It has been emphasized, however, that both assemblages, namely Zone 5 (classified as Micoquian) and Zone 4 (classified as “Althmühlian”) display inventories of an essentially identical type, standard Middle Palaeolithic tools (many Quina scrapers) prevailing along with some bifacial tools of Micoquian character, such as Faustkeilblätter and Keilmesser.

 Resources and images in full resolution: